shea256/openbazaar.org/README.md

 OpenBazaar is a decentralized marketplace proof of concept.
 It is based off of the POC code by the darkmarket team and protected by the GPL.

-This is the GitHub for the official marketing site of OpenBazaar.
+This is the official GitHub of OpenBazaar's marketing site.

 - **Official Site:** http://openbazaar.org